cchitsiang/awesome-stars/topics.md

 - [qoomon/docker-host](https://github.com/qoomon/docker-host) - A docker sidecar container to forward all traffic to local docker host or any other host
 - [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [dgruber/wfl](https://github.com/dgruber/wfl) - A Simple Way of Creating Job Workflows in Go running in Processes, Containers, Tasks, Pods, or Jobs
-- [nikolaeu/numi](https://github.com/nikolaeu/numi) - Beautiful calculator app for macOS
+- [nikolaeu/numi](https://github.com/nikolaeu/numi) - Beautiful calculator app for macOS, Linux & Windows
 - [lucagrulla/cw](https://github.com/lucagrulla/cw) - The best way to tail AWS CloudWatch Logs from your terminal
 - [Z4nzu/hackingtool](https://github.com/Z4nzu/hackingtool) - ALL IN ONE Hacking Tool For Hackers
 - [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, Gitlab, GitHub and Open Project.